Sujoychandradas/SMART_MED/README.md

 - **Emergency Ambulance Booking:** Quick and efficient booking of emergency ambulance services.
 - **Medicine Delivery at Home:** Seamless delivery of medicines to the user's doorstep.
 - **Integration:** SMART_MED is integrated with telemedicine platforms, local ambulance service providers, and pharmacies.
-- **Data Security:** Stringent measures are implemented to ensure the security of user data.
 - **Regulatory Compliance:** The project complies with healthcare regulations to maintain ethical standards.

 ## Folder Structure<a name="folder-structure"></a>